Inmarsat-5 Telecommunications Satellite, United States of America

 The satellite is being designed and built by Boeing Space and Intelligence Systems (BSIS).
 It will be owned and operated by global mobile satellite broadband service provider Inmarsat.

-The satellite will be launched into Geosynchronous Orbit through BSS-702HP platform in 2013.
-Upon completion, the satellite will join Inmarsat's existing 11 geostationary satellites, which render voice and data services.
-Operational service of the spacecraft is expected to begin in 2014.
+Inmarsat-5 F1, the first satellite in a series of four Inmarsat-5 satellites, was launched into Geosynchronous Orbit through BSS-702HP platform in December 2013.
+Upon completion, the four Inmarsat-5 satellites will join Inmarsat’s existing 11 geostationary satellites, which render voice and data services.
+Operational service of the spacecraft is expected to begin in 2014..

-"The Inmarsat-5 is a digitally channelized transponded satellite."
+"The Inmarsat-5 is a digitally channelised transponded satellite."

 The satellite is being designed for a lifespan of 15 years.
 It will weigh around 5,900kg at launch and 3,750kg in orbit.
 It will consume 15kW of power at the initial stage of operation and 13.8kW during the final stages of design life.